-Russian brought to Oregon, faces trial in ransomware attacks
+Russian man brought to Oregon, faces trial in ransomware attacks

 Ryuk is a type of ransomware software that encrypts files, attempts to delete any system backups and can target storage drives, including those accessible remotely via a network connection, the justice department said.

-The indictment says a ransom note is placed onto the computer system when files are encrypted, and providing email addresses that victims could use to contact the hackers.
+The indictment says a ransom note is placed onto the computer system when files are encrypted, providing email addresses that victims could use to contact hackers.
 The “Ryuk actors” also provide a cryptocurrency wallet address that victims could use to pay a ransom to have their files decrypted.

 In July 2019, Dubnikov laundered more than $400,000 in Ryuk ransom proceeds, authorities said in a statement.
 Those involved in the conspiracy laundered at least $70 million in ransom proceeds.